 New Business Processes = New IT

-At some point, General Motors will return its focus to making cars.
+Now, General Motors has returned its focus to making cars.
 But for an unforeseeable amount of time, the business requirements applicable to technology will have changed.

 Predicting the future evolution of the virus remains devilishly complex, and companies certainly don’t need to have all of the answers related to how their businesses will evolve.
 But diligence providers should be in a position to help buyers understand how mature targets’ thinking is on the scope of change and the corresponding technology requirements.